OpenAnimal/OpenAnimal/NeuralNetworks/README.md

 *If not using the **Onnx-Downloader*** you can include the networks manually by downloading the files and place them inside:

-`Plugins/OpenAnimal/Content/OnnxNetworks` folder (and the moonshine speech-to-text models to `OnnxNetworks/moonshine` folder).
+`Plugins/OpenAnimal/Content/OnnxNetworks` folder and the moonshine speech-to-text models to `OnnxNetworks/moonshine` folder.

 The plugin will automatically detect all networks and log any issues encountered during loading.